 This Church is included as part of the following itinerary: Vilnius Saints.

-This is the second Church in Vilnius established by the Jesuits, and built to honor St. Casimir, the patron of Lithuania.
+St Casimir’s Church is the second in Vilnius established by the Jesuits and built to honor St. Casimir, the patron of Lithuania.
 It was conceived as the most important Jesuit Church in the Grand Duchy of Lithuania.
 Its construction began in 1604, following the canonization of St. Casimir.
 The construction of St. Casimir Church and the Jesuit monastery coincided with the establishment of the Lithuanian Jesuit Province.
-This monastery was the most important and significant building within the Jesuit Province of Lithuania, because living there were the provincial and other monks, who had completed their entire formation and had taken their final solemn vows (three conventional monastic vows plus the fourth Jesuit vow of obedience to the Pope).
+This monastery was the most important and significant building within the Jesuit Province of Lithuania because living there were the provincial and other monks, who had completed their entire formation and had taken their final solemn vows (three conventional monastic vows plus the fourth Jesuit vow of obedience to the Pope).

 St. Casimir Church was built using the design of the Jesuits’ beloved Church of the Gesù in Rome as a model and is among the earliest Baroque shrines with the Latin cross plan and cupola.
 After the last fire in 1749, the Church was reconstructed, and a new multi-tiered cupola with a crown was added.
 St. Casimir’s cupola is one of the finest in Europe.